kailash-manasarovar/statement/docs/timeline/2024/december.md

 - I suggest that, where possible, the bodies of any suspicious deaths in the region are exhumed and analyzed for poisons and narcotics.
 - I suggest that, all previous residents in my flat or any flat managed by anyone related to these matters, is questioned.
 - And a first point of call should be Lorraine Blackbourn's family, and anyone that knew her, and to have a look at any police complaints she may have made prior to her untimely death by suicide.
+- Furthermore, if I was an investigator, I'd make sure to check every single student that Domingo Cano has taught over the years to see if they ended up in porn or prostitution.